 Video: Proper Care of Your PFD 2.4

-Make sure your life jacket is completely dry before you put it away or you could open the door to more problems, including mold and mildew development.
+Make sure your life jacket is completely dry before you put it away or you could open the door to more problems, including mold and mildew development on the foam inside.

 Method 2 – Inflatable Life Jackets

 Before you begin to clean your inflatable life jacket completely, you should remove the CO2 cartridge following the manufacturer’s instructions.
 You should also remove the water sensor bobbin from automatic inflation systems.

 Make sure your PFD is fully deflated before you start the cleaning process.
 But you may want to unpack it so that you can clean the air chambers.

 Similar to the steps in the method above, clean your life jacket using mild soap and cool water.
 Other substances and harsh chemicals could cause damage to the materials, which could damage performance.

 Scrub down your life jacket using a soft brush or sponge.

 Step 4: Rinse It Well